dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_object-tracking.rst

 global label "foot" → feature 0 in the image

-For each of the n images, we create a global permutation of length equal to the number of features, m.
+For each of the :math:`n` images, we create a global permutation of length equal to the number of features, :math:`m`.

 .. testsetup:: [vto_nl1]